jessicayung/deep-learning-map/basics-glossary.md

 # Basics Glossary

+Most of these definitions are paraphrased from [CS231n](http://cs231n.github.io/).

 ### Artificial Neural Networks
 - Typical Components of a Neural Network
 	- Input
 	- Score function: maps raw data to class scores (for classification)
 		- Layers
+		- Output layer
+			- Usually don't have an activation fn
 	- Loss Function (also cost function, objective)
 		- e.g. Softmax, SVM
 		- to quantify quality of a set of parameters
 	- Optimiser (finding parameters to minimise loss)
+- Size: usually measured by number of parameters
+	- Small networks not preferred: they are harder to train with local methods such as gradient descent.
+		- Many minima of loss functions are bad and easy to converge to -> variance in final loss
+	- Large networks: beware of overfitting.
+		- Tackle using regularisation.
+- Representational power: NNs with at least one hidden layer are universal approximators
+	- but this has little to do with their widespread use
+- Number of layers
+	- (Fully Connected only) In practice, going beyond 3 layers rarely helps much more.
+	- CNNs: depth has been found to be extremely important (10+ learnable layers).

 ### Data
 - Training set